Boeing will consolidate 787 production in S.C., leaving Everett, WSJ reports

 “As the economy comes back and air travel returns, I will fight to bring 787 production back to Everett,” he said in a statement.

-Boeing spokeswoman Jessica Kowal declined to confirm or deny the Journal story.
+Boeing spokeswoman Jessica Kowal declined to confirm or deny The Journal story.

 “Nothing has changed in what we’ve said,” Kowal responded when asked.